-Beef Enchiladas are a great new way to mix things up and use that packet of mince on your weekly shop.
+Beef Enchiladas are a great new way to mix things up and use that packet of mince from your weekly shop.

-If you don’t know the difference between your fajitas and enchiladas, enchiladas are tortillas filled with a yummy meat (or veg) filling, rolled and then topped with a sauce and loads of cheese then baked until melty and golden.
-Rich and indulgent, they are the ultimate Mexican comfort food!
+If you don’t know the difference between your fajitas and enchiladas, enchiladas are tortillas filled with a yummy meat (or veg) filling, rolled and then topped with an enchilada sauce.
+Loads of cheese is then added before they are baked until melty and golden.
+Rich and indulgent, enchiladas are the ultimate Mexican comfort food!

 We recommend serving our Beef Enchiladas with a crisp green salad.
-If you have a non meat eater then we recommend trying our Vegetarian Enchiladas.
-Our Slow-Cooked Chicken Enchiladas are another deliciously ooey, gooey enchilada option.
+If you have a non-meat eater in your group then we recommend trying our Vegetarian Enchiladas.
+Our Chicken Enchiladas are another deliciously ooey, gooey enchilada recipe.

 How to make it

 - In a large saucepan, add a little olive oil and the onion, and fry for a minute.
 Then add the beef mince with the cumin, a pinch of salt, and freshly ground black pepper.
 Cook until the beef is nicely browned.

 - Pour in the Chipotle Enchilada Sauce, then add the Cantina Beans and stock.
 Cover with a lid and let it simmer for a few minutes.

 - Pre-heat the oven to 180°C. Then grease a medium-size baking dish.

 - Lay out 1 packet of Soft Taco Wraps and add a spoonful of the beef mix to each one (use about ¾ of the sauce inside the tortillas and save the rest for the topping).
 Add a small handful of grated mozzarella to each too (again, save some for the topping).